 "Enabling Legislation" means those chapters, other than Chapter 4.10, of Title 23 of the Code of Virginia, as amended, creating, continuing, or otherwise setting forth the powers, purposes, and missions of the individual public institutions of higher education of the Commonwealth, and as provided in §§ 2.2-2817.2, 2.2-2905, 51.1-126.3, and 51.1-1100 in the case of the Medical Center.

-"Existing Medical Center Policy Statement" means the Policy Statement Governing Exercise of Procurement Autonomy by the University on behalf of the Medical Center adopted in 1996 by the Board of Visitors for the Medical Center.
+"Existing Policy Statement" means the Policy Statement Governing Exercise of Post-Appropriation Autonomy for Certain Non-General Fund Capital Projects adopted by the Board of Visitors in 1996.